nosyda/nosyda.github.io/airbnb_dataset_analysis_project.md

 calendar["price"].describe()
 ```
 <img src="images/calendar_statistics.png?raw=true"/>
-During this data collection period, 72100 reservations have been made.
+<br> During this data collection period, 72100 reservations have been made.
 The mean price was 158.00 euros per night and the lowest
 price was 30 euros.
 It also shows that the highest price per night was over 4000 euros.

 What is the average availability of an accommodation during this period?